Wales and Borders (Arriva Trains Wales)

 What is happening now?

-The franchise currently operated by Arriva Trains Wales will run until October 2018.
+Arriva Trains Wales will continue to run the franchise until October 2018.

-Welsh Government currently has joint responsibility for managing the franchise alongside the UK Government.
-Rail franchising will be fully devolved to the Welsh Government from 2017.
+Welsh Government has joint responsibility for managing this franchise alongside the UK Government and rail franchising will be fully devolved in 2018.

 Our role in the franchising process

 We aim to ensure the passenger voice is embedded at the heart of the procurement process.

 We responded to the Transport for Wales consultation on the next franchise.
 Our response is based on insight from passengers, including our focus group research into the experiences and aspirations of current Arriva Trains Wales passengers, which we published in June 2017.

 We used the results from our research and responses to the consultation in discussions with Transport for Wales and franchise bidders.
 We also provided expert reports on bidders’ proposals on the passenger experience to assist in appraising each bid.

 Our National Rail Passenger Survey gives a twice yearly perspective on passenger satisfaction.
 Additional reports and publications can be found below.

 |Transport Focus reports and publications|